KelvinTegelaar/CIPP/docs/user/gettingstarted/postinstall/index.md

 After deployment, go to your resource group in Azure and select your Static Web Application (`cipp-swa-xxxx` if using click-to-deploy).
 Select **Role Management** and invite the users you want.
 Currently CIPP supports three roles, `reader`, `editor`, and `admin`.
 Further information on the roles and how to assign these is on the [Roles](../roles/) page.

-## It's Not Working

-If you have waited for at least 30 minutes and things are still not working restart the Function App (**Azure Portal > CIPP Resource Group > Function App > Overview > Restart**).
-This solves 99.9% of all issues.
-Turn it off, turn it on again.

-If you're still stuck, check out the [FAQ](/docs/general/faq/) or [Troubleshooting](/troubleshooting) pages and if needed - create an issue [on GitHub](https://github.com/KelvinTegelaar/CIPP/issues) or seek help [on the CIPP Discord](https://discord.gg/cyberdrain)

 ## Adding a Custom Domain Name

 :::tip Why setup a custom domain?